Status under the EU Sustainable Finance Disclosure Regulation (SFDR)

 H. Data sources and processing

 JHI applies a series of Data Quality rules to ensure the integrity of the data being ingested into the central research alignment solution.
 JHI data that is not aligned correctly to the definition as provided by the data vendor is not ingested into the central cloud-based data warehouse and exceptions are raised.
-These exceptions are monitored and remediated by a central support team.
 Remediation includes challenging the data provider or internal operations supporting internally managed Systems of Records.
 Where appropriate the Data Owner responsible and accountable for the data is notified through the internal Data Governance process to resolve outstanding exceptions.

-Positions allocated may be estimated or reported data received from the external data vendor.
+Some data used to support binding criteria as received from external providers may be estimated data.
 For positions not covered by the external data provider, proprietary research may be used.
 This could range from proprietary research alignment against the external data vendor to written confirmation from the issuing entity that it aligns to the binding criteria.
 The appropriateness of the evidence provided is assessed by an independent body at JHI.

 I. Limitations to methodologies and data